 5.The locations where complete MFRs are available.

-(5)(a) Within 50 days after the official date of filing established by the Commission, the utility shall provide, in writing, an initial customer notice to all customers within the service areas included in the rate request and to all persons (b) The initial customer notice shall be approved by Commission staff prior to distribution and shall include the following:
+(5)(a) Within 50 days after the official date of filing established by the Commission, the utility shall provide, in writing, an initial customer notice to all customers within the service areas included in the rate request and to all persons in the same service areas who have filed a written request for service or who have been provided a written estimate for service within the 12 calendar months prior to the month the petition is filed.

+(b) The initial customer notice shall be approved by Commission staff prior to distribution and shall include the following:

 1.The date the notice was issued;